Positive effects of single-sex education

 • A 2018 British study found that boys and girls from government single-sex schools are more likely to take academically selective subjects likely to facilitate university entry (including mathematics, physics, chemistry, biology and languages) than their counterparts at government co-educational schools.
 These results held even when accounting for socioeconomic status (Anders, Henderson, Moulton & Sullivan, 2018, pp. 80, 82, 86, 89).

 • A 2017 study led by Christian Dustmann, Professor of Economics at University College London, found that converting educational environments from single-sex to co-ed leads to falling academic results for both boys and girls, but particularly for girls (p.
 28).
-The study — which examined data from South Korea where students were randomly assigned to single-sex and co-ed high schools until 2009 — also showed that “pupils in single-sex schools outperform[ed] their counterparts in coed schools by 5 to 10 per cent of a standard deviation for boys and 4 to 7 per cent for girls” on the College Scholastic Aptitude Test for students taking Korean, English and mathematics from 1996 to 2009 (p.
+The study — which examined data from South Korea where students are randomly assigned to single-sex and co-ed high — also showed that “pupils in single-sex schools outperform[ed] their counterparts in coed schools by 5 to 10 per cent of a standard deviation for boys and 4 to 7 per cent for girls” on the College Scholastic Aptitude Test for students taking Korean, English and mathematics from 1996 to 2009 (p.
 32).
 (Also see, Dustmann et al., 2017, Why single-sex schools are more successful.)

 • Doo Hwan Kim and Helen Law’s 2012 analysis of Korea’s 2010 College Scholastic Ability Test (CSAT) results also revealed “the advantage of attending a single-sex school”, stating that the “mean scores for both girls’ and boys’ schools were higher than those for their co-ed counterparts in all three major CSAT subjects: Korean, English and maths”.

 • A 2014 report by Dr Lucy Lu and Karen Rickard for the NSW Centre for Education Statistics and Evaluation, examining numeracy and literacy (NAPLAN) data for junior secondary students and tertiary entrance scores (TES) for senior secondary students, “confirmed the positive effects of single-sex schooling” in the NSW government system, where there are 21 boys’ and 24 girls’ government high schools (p.
 33).
-The report found that after accounting for the variation between schools in intake policies and student characteristics (such as socioeconomic status), “the effect associated with single-sex schooling ranged from 0.08 standard deviations for junior secondary students to 0.2 standard deviations for senior secondary students”.
+The report found that after accounting for the variation between schools’ intake policies and student characteristics (such as socioeconomic status), “the effect associated with single-sex schooling ranged from 0.08 standard deviations for junior secondary students to 0.2 standard deviations for senior secondary students”.
 The report notes that this finding “warrants further investigation as to reasons why students appear to achieve more in these schools than in co-educational schools” (pp. 33-34).

 • A 2013 report by Dr Sinan Gemici, Patrick Lim and Professor Tom Karmel found that, for “reasons the data cannot uncover, schools which deviate from the norm”, including single-sex schools, “do better” when it comes to tertiary entrance scores and that this is consistent with previous research (p.
 19).
 In fact, two-thirds of all schools they categorised as “high-performing” schools were single-sex (pp. 30-31).
 Gemici et al. state that “individual factors are the main drivers of success” but school characteristics are responsible for 20% of the variation in tertiary entrance scores and 9% of the variation in university enrolment (p.
 36).
-The three most important school attributes for tertiary entrance scores are school sector, gender mix, and the extent to which a school is academically oriented (p.
+The three most important school attributes for tertiary entrance scores were found to be school sector, gender mix, and the extent to which a school is academically oriented (p.
 8).
 In other words, “schools matter” when it comes to tertiary entrance scores and the probability of going to university (p.
 36).
 Unlike previous studies, Gemici et al. found that a school’s average socioeconomic status does not influence tertiary entrance scores, but it does affect the probability of a student attending university (p.
 8).

-• C. Kirabo Jackson (2016) analysed a 2010 experiment by the Ministry of Education in Trinidad and Tobago to convert twenty low-performing, co-educational government secondary schools into single-sex schools.
-Jackson found that after accounting for student selection, there were “large positive effects” of 0.14 standard deviations for both boys and girls attending the single-sex pilot schools in national exams for academic subjects taken three years after entry (p.
+• C. Kirabo Jackson analysed a 2010 experiment by the Ministry of Education in Trinidad and Tobago to convert twenty low-performing, co-educational government secondary schools into single-sex schools.
+Jackson found that after accounting for student selection, there were “large positive effects” of 0.14 standard deviations for both boys and girls attending the single-sex pilot schools in national exams for academic subjects taken three years after entry (Jackson, 2016, p.
 4).
 In addition, students in the single-sex cohorts were “more likely to earn the secondary school leaving credential”.
 “Importantly,” he states, “these benefits are achieved at zero financial cost” (p.
 1).

 • Gandara and Silva (2015, p.
 11) examined data for 60,000 high school students in Chile who sat admission tests for entry into science-related degrees in 2010, finding that males outperformed females in the biology, physics and chemistry tests overall, but that male and female students attending single-sex schools outperformed students from co-educational schools in all three tests.